-Hence, it’s important to work out your costs and overheads so that you can arrive at a pricing as close to ‘perfect’ as possible, so that both you as well as your customers are happy.
+Hence, it’s essential to work out your costs and overheads so that you can arrive at pricing as close to ‘perfect’ as possible, so that both you as well as your customers are happy.

 Factors that Affect Restaurant Menu Pricing

-Keep the following factors in mind that affect restaurant menu pricing.
+Keep the following elements in mind that will help you hone your restaurant pricing methods.

-1. Direct costs- These are costs which are directly associated with the food item i the menu itself.
+These are costs which are directly associated with the food item in the restaurant menu itself.
 This involves the purchasing of food, portion sizes, drip loss while storing, and food waste from spilling, spoiling or overcooking.

-4. Competition- Check out your competition.
-For the same items, your pricing should be usually around your competitor’s.
-But,if you plan to charge more, you should have good enough ‘differentiating’ reasons to justify.
-Perhaps, your chef is more qualified than the competitor’s?
+Check out your competition.
+For the same items, your pricing should usually be around your competitor’s.
+But, if you plan to charge more, you should have good enough ‘differentiating’ reasons to justify.
+Perhaps, your chef is more qualified than the competitors?
 Just make sure that your customer knows why you are charging what you are.

-5. Service costs- The type of service offered can affect your menu pricing.
+The type of service offered can affect your restaurant menu pricing.
 If it’s a casual restaurant, you can charge less because you spend less on service.
-But, for a fine dining restaurant, the prices will go up as the quality of your service will also be better.
+But, for a fine dining restaurant, the prices will go up as the quality of your customer service will also be better.

 Restaurant Menu Pricing Methods

-Now, that you know the various factors that affect your restaurant menu pricing, let’s know the various pricing methods available to you:
+Now, that you know the various factors that affect your restaurant menu pricing, let’s remember the different menu pricing methods available to you:

 1. Pricing by Portion Cost

-A standard portion cost is the cost of serving one item or drink as per standard recipe.
+A standard portion cost is a cost of serving one item or drink as per standard recipe.
 In this method, you determine the portion cost by dividing the purchase cost by the portion.

 2. Pricing by Raw Food Cost of Item

 In this method, you consider the raw food cost of the item and divide it by the desired food cost percentage to get the final price.
 For the same, you should know the cost of every ingredient in your recipe – from the meat to the vegetables, oil/butter and condiments.
 You even account for the ketchup, mustard or any other sauce served.
-Everything that goes on the plate needs to be accounted for.
+An account must be maintained for every item that goes on the plate

 It will be something like this –